MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-applications-from-secrets.md

 Migrating applications away from secret-based authentication offers several benefits:

 - **Improved security**: Secret-based authentication is susceptible to leaks and attacks.
-Migrating to more secure authentication methods, such as certificate-based authentication or managed identities, can help improve security.
+Migrating to more secure authentication methods, such as managed identities, can help improve security.

 - **Reduced complexity**: Managing secrets can be complex and error-prone.
 Migrating to more secure authentication methods can help reduce complexity and improve security.